Initialization

 launchOptions

-The MOVE SDK needs to be initialized before willFinishLaunchingWithOptions()
+The MOVE SDK needs to be initialized before

-returns in Android.
+returns in iOS and before returns in Android.
 This guarantees that all the required SDK components are initialized and ready to handle the triggered system events.

 In case the app has a login flow, you may want to delay the SDK initialization until the login process is complete.
 In that case, the app could start the SDK through JavaScript.
-Once the user is logged in, the SDK should always start before the end ofonCreate()
+Once the user is logged in, the SDK should always start before the end ofor

 returns.